-Gloucestershire’s Lord-Lieutenant has presented a local firm with Britain’s most coveted commercial prize – a Queen’s Award for Enterprise in Innovation.
+Gloucestershire’s Lord-Lieutenant has presented Flexmort with Britain’s most coveted commercial prize, a Queen’s Award for Enterprise in Innovation.

 Also present at the ceremony was Gloucester MP Richard Graham and Gloucestershire County Council chief executive Peter Bungard.

-The business, based in Waterwells Business Park, Quedgeley, manufactures a wide range of innovative products, including cooling systems for the deceased, used by both the NHS and the funeral industry.
+The business, based in Waterwells Business Park, Quedgeley, designs and manufactures flexible mortuary storage and cooling solutions used by both the NHS and the funeral industry.

 Managing director Simon Rothwell launched the enterprise in 2010 after a chance remark by his brother-in-law that UK hospitals were struggling to cope with a rise in obesity.
 This meant many bodies were too large for traditional mortuary refrigerators.
 It led him to develop a range of cooling units which would allow a body to be stored anywhere, including a bed, trolley or coffin, without the need for a cold room.